 Litchfield National Park

-The Litchfield National Park is totally free.
-You will find waterfalls, natural pools where you can bathe safely (observe the warning signs) and of course, hikes.
-There is also wildlife in abundance, such as kangaroos, snakes, spiders, bats and crocodiles in the wild.
+Litchfield National Park is completely free.
+You will find waterfalls, natural pools where you can swim safely (observe the warning signs), and hiking.
+You can also see kangaroos, snakes, spiders, bats and crocodiles in the wild.